 The two natures of Jesus Christ form what theologians call the hypostatic union.
-This is a big term that simply means undiminished Deity and perfect humanity united yet unmixed forever in one person.
-In other words, Jesus was no less God when He became a perfect man.
+This is a big term that simply means undiminished Deity and perfect humanity united forever in one person.

+In other words, Jesus was no less God when He became a per-

+fect Man.
 He was fully human, but without sin.
 It's important that we understand Jesus is one person, not two.
 He is the God-man, not sometimes God and sometimes man.
 He is one person with two natures.

 Jesus has a perfect human and divine nature, which makes Him unique.
 Nobody else is God become a man-God in the flesh.

-One Scripture passage puts all of this together: Philippians 2:5-11.
-We will deal with this phenomenal passage in greater detail later, but we conclude this chapter with the highlights of this union to show that this passage teaches us how we should live in response to what Jesus did in taking on human nature.
-Significantly in verses 3-4 the apostle Paul prefaced this passage by calling believers to be humble rather than prideful, to be concerned about the interests of others rather than just their own interests-which is the way Jesus lived when He came to earth.
+One passage puts all of this together: Philippians 2:5-11.
+We will deal with this phenomenal passage in greater detail in the chapter on Christ's humiliation, but here I want to hit the highlights to show you that this text teaches us how we should live in response to what Jesus did in taking on human nature.

+Paul prefaced this passage by calling believers to be humble rather than prideful, to be concerned about the interests of others rather than just their own interests-which is the way Jesus lived when He came to earth.